Shoppers Stop shares zoom 20 pc after earnings announcement | Business

 - India

-Shares of Shoppers Stop on Thursday zoomed nearly 20 per cent after the company reported narrowing of its consolidated net loss to Rs 3.68 crore for the September quarter.
+Shares of Shoppers Stop Ltd on Thursday zoomed 20 percent after the company reported narrowing of its consolidated net loss to Rs 3.68 crore for the September quarter.

-On BSE, the stock after opening the trade in the green further jumped 19.71 per cent to its 52-week high of Rs 335.85.
+On the BSE, the stock after opening the trade in the green further jumped 20 percent to close at its 52-week high of Rs 336.65.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)